Poems in English

 and when you arrived, the polar night had fallen,

 you saw traces of a motor sled over an endless expanse

-and a still countourless creature was creeping out of a cave.
+and a still contourless creature was creeping out of a cave.

 Alpha or Omega?

-How a poems is born I don´t know
+How a poem is born I don´t know

 it is like standing on the other shore